DiazOlveraCo/efitools-EnterpriseLinux/README.md

 The current EFI Tools packages are outdated and incompatible with the latest releases of Enterprise Linux distributions.
 This poses a challenge for users who require efficient management of UEFI Secure Boot on their Enterprise Linux systems.

+EFI Tools were not previously packaged for Enterprise Linux, and the available RPM/DEB packages depend on an old OpenSSL version, rendering them incompatible with certain distributions.
+This further exacerbates the issue, hindering users from effectively managing UEFI Secure Boot on their Enterprise Linux systems.

 ## Proposed Solution

 This repository offers an updated and packaged version of EFI Tools tailored for various Enterprise Linux distributions, including: